 You use your obliques to roll out of bed in the morning, back out of your driveway, turn to talk to somebody, and so much more.
 You’d be surprised at just how many times you use your obliques throughout the day!

-Now, I’m sure you’re wondering: “What are some good exercises I can do to train my obliques?”
+Now, I’m sure you’re wondering: “What are the best oblique exercises and workouts?".

-While these may not be the 10 “best” exercises, they are 10 of my personal favorites, and for good reason!
+While these may not be the 20 “best” exercises for obliques, they are 20 of my personal favorites, and for good reason!
 I’ll walk you through each one, and exactly how to perform the exercise correctly.

 Side Planks

 Now that you’re familiar with what the oblique muscles are … you may have anticipated this exercise.
-It's a classic and effective way to strengthen your obliques without any equipment!
+It's a classic and one of the best oblique exercises you can do without any equipment!

 Start by laying on your side with your feet stacked on top of each other and your hands at your side.
 Prop your body up using your forearm and brace your core as you lift your hips off the ground.
 Your body should be in a straight line from head to toe, holding this position.